 Treatments are usually based on three modalities:

-- Synkinesis Surgery: May consist of selective neurolysis (also known as modified selective neurectomy), static suspension of the corners of the mouth, blepharoplasty (eyelid surgery) or an asymmetric facelift treatment.
-Selective neurolysis serves as a complex, intricate synkinesis treatment with a minimal recovery period.
+- Synkinesis Surgery: This may consist of selective neurolysis, static suspension of the corners of the mouth, blepharoplasty (eyelid surgery), or an asymmetric facelift treatment.
+Partial Facial Paralysis Synkinesis Surgery represents a cutting-edge synkinesis procedure, and it allows a patient to treat their symptoms with minimal recovery time.

-- Neuromuscular Retraining (physical therapy): Focuses on retraining the coordination of appropriate facial muscle movements.
+- Neuromuscular Retraining (physical therapy): This Facial Synkinesis treatment focuses on retraining the coordination of appropriate facial muscle movements.
 Neuromuscular training involves the identification of facial muscles that are contracting abnormally, along with a multi-stage process that enables an individual to retrain the facial muscles at the neurological (brain) level.

-- Botox (botulinum toxin): May be used by itself or in combination with selective neurolysis or neuromuscular retraining.
+- Botox (botulinum toxin): This may be used by itself or in combination with selective neurolysis or neuromuscular retraining.
 Botox for synkinesis can reduce muscle activity, limiting the risks associated with overactive and uncoordinated muscles.

-It is essential for an individual to review all of these facial synkinesis treatment options during a consultation with a facial nerve expert, like Dr. Azizzadeh.
-By doing so, a person can learn about the benefits associated with each treatment and determine which treatment option will provide the best results for their unique concerns.
+It is essential for a patient to review options for Facial Synkinesis treatment during a consultation with a facial nerve expert like Dr. Azizzadeh.
+This allows a patient to learn about the benefits associated with each treatment and determine which treatment option will provide the best results based on their unique concerns.

-Selective neurolysis is the most cutting-edge advancement in the treatment of patients who cannot generate an appropriate smile with partial facial paralysis and synkinesis.
-This is an intricate operation, but the downtime and risks involved for the patient are limited compared to other facial nerve surgeries.
-The procedure involves releasing the platysma muscle (which pulls the corner of the mouth down, hence preventing upward smile motion) and selectively decreasing the activity of the nerves that counter the smile mechanism to help get an upward trajectory of the mouth and improve synkinesis.
-That way, the procedures allow spontaneous reanimation of the face.
+During selective neurolysis, Dr. Azizzadeh releases the platysma muscle (which pulls the corner of the mouth down, hence preventing upward smile motion).
+He then selectively decreases the activity of the nerves that counter the smile mechanism to help get an upward trajectory of the mouth and improve synkinesis.
+The result of this Facial Synkinesis treatment is the spontaneous reanimation of the face.

 The benefits of selective neurolysis include: